-In accordance with By-law # 7072-15, if you would like to appear before Council or a Standing Committee, you must:
+In accordance with the Town's Procedure By-law, if you would like to appear before Council or a Standing Committee, you must:

 - Complete and submit a Delegation Request Form to the Town Clerk

 - Include the date of the meeting you wish to appear before

 - Clearly state the topic on the agenda that you wish to speak to

 - Include a copy of your presentation if applicable (and any background information)

 - Include your name (printed clearly) and complete contact information (address, telephone number and email where you can be reached)

 - Persons wishing to address Council must first appear before the appropriate Standing Committee that deals with the issue.

 - Written submissions are not required to speak to matters listed under the Public Meeting Header of an agenda.

 Rules regarding delegations are provided on the third page of the Delegation Request Form.